BorisKourt/first.rest/README.md

 - [ ] CLJS for related content browsing
 - [X] Add marginalia
 - [ ] Output changes on build
+- [ ] Generate robots and humans .txt files
+- [ ] Create a comprehensive list of resources

 ## Details